El Montgo

 About El Montgo

-El Montgo Natural Park protects a massive limestone massif rising 753 meters directly from the Mediterranean coast between the towns of Denia and Javea in northern Alicante province.
-The park encompasses approximately 2,117 hectares of rocky mountain terrain plus an associated marine reserve, creating a dramatic landmark visible from far along the coast where the mountain's sheer cliffs plunge into the sea at Cap de Sant Antoni.
-The combination of Mediterranean mountain flora, imposing cliffs, and marine environments makes El Montgo one of the most biodiverse natural areas on the Valencian coast.
+El Montgo Natural Park protects a massive limestone massif rising 753 meters directly from the Mediterranean coast between the towns of Dénia and Xàbia (Jávea) in northern Alicante province.
+The park encompasses approximately 2,117 hectares of rocky mountain terrain, with a Marine Reserve of Fishing Interest at Cap de Sant Antoni protecting the adjacent underwater cliffs, creating a dramatic coastal landmark visible from far along the Costa Blanca.
+[1] The combination of Mediterranean mountain flora — with over 650 recorded plant species — imposing cliffs, and marine environments makes El Montgo one of the most biodiverse natural areas on the Valencian coast.

 Wildlife Ecosystems

-The park's cliffs support nesting peregrine falcons and eagle owls, while the diverse scrubland habitats host Sardinian warbler, black wheatear, blue rock thrush, and Bonelli's eagle that hunts over the mountain slopes.
-The marine reserve at Cap de Sant Antoni protects rich underwater communities including grouper, moray eel, and diverse invertebrates on the submerged cliff faces that continue the mountain's dramatic topography below sea level.
-Mammals include genet, garden dormouse, and wild boar, while the warm rocky terrain supports diverse reptile populations including ocellated lizard and Mediterranean chameleon.
+Eight raptor species breed in the park, including peregrine falcons, eagle owls, and Bonelli eagle that hunts over the mountain slopes.
+[1] The diverse scrubland habitats host Sardinian warbler, black wheatear, and blue rock thrush, while the marine reserve at Cap de Sant Antoni protects rich underwater communities including grouper, moray eel, and diverse invertebrates on the submerged cliff faces.
+Mammals include genet and wild boar, while the warm rocky terrain supports diverse reptile populations including ocellated lizard, and Bedriaga skink.

 Flora Ecosystems

-Over 650 plant species have been recorded in the park, including numerous endemic and rare species that exploit the varied microclimates created by the mountain's complex topography and its position at the biogeographic boundary between northern and southern Mediterranean flora.
-The north-facing slopes support dense maquis of strawberry tree, lentisk, and wild olive, while the south-facing cliffs carry sparse but highly specialized rupicole vegetation including several locally endemic species.
+Over 650 plant species have been recorded in the park, including the endemic Valencian rock violet and the blue Mediterranean fan palm (Chamaerops humilis), the only palm growing wild in Europe.
+[1] The north-facing slopes support dense maquis of strawberry tree, lentisk, and wild olive, while the south-facing cliffs carry sparse but highly specialized rupicole vegetation including several locally endemic species.
 The summit and ridge areas host cushion plants and aromatic shrubs adapted to extreme wind exposure, while the maritime cliff vegetation includes rare sea lavender species found only on this section of coast.

 Geology

 El Montgo is a massive block of Cretaceous limestone uplifted along faults that brought it to its current elevation, with the mountain representing the eastern termination of the Betic Cordillera before it plunges beneath the Mediterranean.
-The limestone has been extensively karstified, producing the Cova Tallada sea cave accessible by boat and numerous smaller cavities throughout the massif.
-The sheer sea cliffs at Cap de Sant Antoni provide a cross-section through the geological sequence, while the submerged extension of the cliff continues underwater to depths exceeding 30 meters, creating spectacular diving environments.
+The limestone has been extensively karstified, producing the Cova Tallada sea cave accessible by kayak and numerous smaller cavities throughout the massif, including the Cova de l'Aigua at the mountain base which served as an ancient water storage and ritual site.
+[1] The sheer sea cliffs at Cap de Sant Antoni provide a cross-section through the geological sequence, while the submerged extension of the cliff continues underwater to depths exceeding 30 meters, creating spectacular diving environments.

 Climate And Weather